gdbroman/broman.blog/_posts/2020/2020-10-07-engaged-but-detached.md

 But easterners don't seem to have much trouble with it at all: Always a yin and a yang; no need to straighten something out that's inherently curvy.

-It's really not confusing at all.
+It's really not confusing.
 Being engaged and detached, is simply valuing process over outcome; journey over destination.

 Giving your very best but not expecting one iota in return: I think this is a healthy mindset.